airamez/CrmAsyncDbLogger/README.md

 The Logging database objects scripts are in the "CrmSyncDbLogger.DatabaseObjects.sql"

 ## Steps to test
-1. Create a SQL Database and execute the 'DatabaseObjects.sql'
+1. Create a SQL Database and execute the 'DatabaseObjects.sql';
-2. Execute the CrmAsyncDbLoggerTest.IntegrationTest.Main_01() test
+2. Execute the CrmAsyncDbLoggerTest.IntegrationTest.Main_01() test;
-3. If the data is not saved in the check the exception to figure out the issue
+3. If the data is not saved in the database check the exception to figure out the issue.
+Remember the user has to have execute permission on the Stored Procedure;
-4. WHEN USING IN PRODUCTION NEVER SET THE RAISE EXCEPTION TO TRUE
+4. WHEN USING IN PRODUCTION NEVER SET THE RAISE EXCEPTION TO TRUE.

 ## Addiging to the Plugins DLL
 It is required to add the NLog.dll and CrmAsyncDbLogger.dll to the plugin deployment assembler using the ILMerge tool. https://www.microsoft.com/en-ca/download/details.aspx?id=17630